jimenezraul/coinhiz/readme.md

 cd coinhiz
 ```

-## Lunch the application
+## Start application

-Install VS code Live Server plugin and lunch the appication by right click on the index.html and selection open with Live Server.
+Install VS code Live Server plugin and start the appication by right click on the index.html and selection open with Live Server.

 ## Contributors